Maria Dolgorukaya

 Maria Dolgorukaya (died 1580) possibly was the seventh wife of Ivan the Terrible, Tsar of Russia.
 The marriage (unauthorized by the church) may have been celebrated in 1580.

-Legend says she did not bear the Tsar any children and was revealed to have a lover after their first night together, when the Tsar discovered she wasn't a virgin.
+Legend says she did not bear the Tsar any children and was revealed to have a lover after their first night together, when the Tsar discovered she was not a virgin.
 Ivan subsequently had her drowned.

-Background

 There is no evidence of her existence in primary sources.
 The first mention can be found in 19th-century Russian literature.
 Nikolay Kostomarov in 1866 wrote that the notice about her was found by Afanasiy Byichkov in a manuscript in the Imperial Public Library.

 Modern historians now have doubts about whether she existed.